infernopluh/RefundTimer/README.md

 ## Customization

-- To change the total allowed time, edit the `MaxPlaySeconds` constant in `RefundTimer.cs` and rebuild.
+- To change the total allowed time, edit the `MaxPlaySeconds` constant in `Plugin.cs` and rebuild.

 ## Credits